 - Using a hand-held mixer or a stand mixer fitted with a paddle attachment, mix together the unsalted butter, peanut butter, and marshmallow fluff on medium-high speed until fully combined.
 Scrape down the sides of the bowl as needed.

-- Switching the mixer speed to low, add in the confectioners sugar a little at a time until the peanut butter egg mixture forms.
+- Switching the mixer speed to low, add in the powdered sugar a little at a time until the peanut butter egg mixture forms.
 It should be soft, creamy, and on the sticky side.

-- Take a spoonful full of mixture and with your hands, roll it into an egg-like shape and place on the baking sheet.
+- Take a spoonful of mixture and with your hands, roll it into an egg-like shape and place on the baking sheet.
 Repeat this step until all the mixture is used.
-If the peanut butter egg mixture is too sticky to handle, you can either refrigerate it for an hour or roll the egg shape in a little confectioners sugar.
+If the peanut butter egg mixture is too sticky to handle, you can either refrigerate it for an hour or roll the egg shape in a little powdered sugar.

 - Freeze the peanut butter eggs until they are firm enough to dip into the chocolate (minimum 1 hour).
 The longer they have the chance to firm up in the freezer, the less likely they'll fall apart while you dip them into the melted chocolate.

 - Using a double boiler (fill the bottom boiler with about 1″-1.5″ water), melt the paraffin wax over low-heat uncovered until melted.
 Then add in the bag of chocolate chips until completely melted.
 Do not melt the paraffin wax and the chocolate chips together at the same time.
+If using coconut oil or vegetable shortening in place of the paraffin wax, you can add this to the chocolate chips at the same time.

 - Dip each egg into the melted chocolate using candy dipping tools or a fork (or two, if helpful) and set back onto the wax paper.